Skip to Content

 If you are trying to neutralize the rose out of your rose gold very light, level 9 hair, you need to use a level 9 or 8 or below with a fraction of green or anti-red in it to neutralize the “Rose or red tones” out of the hair.
 If you were to use level 8 with green or anti-red on level 6 hair, It won’t do anything!

-If you have looked at your red, and it’s really too red, but you really do not want to go any darker the other option is to apply a gentle bleach bath, made up of clarifying shampoo, bleach and semi activator.
+If you have looked at your red, and it’s really too red, but you really do not want to go any darker, another option is a gentle bleach bath, also called a soap cap.
+Mix equal parts.
+Use 30 g of bleach powder, 30 g of low-volume developer (such as 5-volume / 1.5%), and 30 g of mild sulfate-free shampoo.

 Level 5 Red